Fighting to End the Opioid Epidemic

 - According to the National Institute on Drug Abuse, more than 115 people die each day as a result of opioid overdose.

 - The promotion and marketing of opioid prescription by manufacturers, wholesalers, and healthcare providers has contributed to the waves of epidemic opioid addiction now covering the US.

-- Schochor, Federico & Staton, P.A. is representing governmental authorities across the country to obtain relief for communities ravaged by the opioid epidemic.
+- Schochor and Staton, P.A. has past represented governmental authorities across the country to obtain relief for communities ravaged by the opioid epidemic.

 A Team That Holds the Opioid Industry Accountable

 In the headlines and in the hallways of hospitals, opioid drugs are taking their toll on America.